 Configuring Your First Service

 The BASIC > Services page allows you to add a new service(s) and server(s) to be protected by the Barracuda Web Application Firewall.
-The type of Service you choose should correlate to the type of traffic coming into the application you are protecting, so the service can terminate and validate the requests before applying security.
-For example, you should select an HTTP Service for unsecured traffic, versus an HTTPS Service for secured traffic.
+The type of service you choose should correlate to the type of traffic coming into the application you are protecting so that the service can terminate and validate the requests before applying security.
+For example, you should select an HTTP service for unsecured traffic and an HTTPS service for secured traffic.

 In Bridge Mode (Bridge Path) you can configure:

-- HTTP or HTTPS Services: Validate and apply security to unencrypted or encrypted HTTP traffic.
+- HTTP or HTTPS - Validate and apply security to unencrypted or encrypted HTTP traffic.

 In Proxy Mode, you can configure:

-- HTTP and HTTPS Services: Validate and apply security to unencrypted or encrypted HTTP traffic;
+- HTTP and HTTPS - Validate and apply security to unencrypted or encrypted HTTP traffic.

-- FTP and FTPS Services: Validate and apply security to unencrypted and encrypted FTP traffic;
+- FTP and FTPSSL - Validate and apply security to unencrypted and encrypted FTP traffic.

-- Instant SSL and Redirect Services: Implement off-loaded SSL validation and encryption for unencrypted traffic;
+- Instant SSL and Redirect Service - Implement off-loaded SSL validation and encryption for unencrypted traffic.

-- Custom and Custom SSL Services: Allow the Barracuda Web Application Firewall to process any application layer traffic over TCP.
-Traffic sent by the client to a Custom or Custom SSL Service is forwarded to the back-end servers without analysis.
+- Custom and Custom SSL - Allow the Barracuda Web Application Firewall to process any application layer traffic over TCP.
+Traffic sent by the client to a custom or custom SSL service is forwarded to the back-end servers without analysis.
 The Barracuda Web Application Firewall does not validate the incoming requests or outgoing responses.